pulumi/pulumi-hugo/themes/default/content/blog/organizational-patterns-infra-repo/index.md

 # Set this property to `false` before submitting your post for review.
 draft: false

-meta_desc: Using Pulumi is more than just writing code and components - there are several success patterns related to how your teams build & deploy Pulumi programs.
-In this first post of a series, we explore one of these patterns - the centralized platform infrastructure repository.
+meta_desc: Using Pulumi is more than just writing code and components!
+In this first post of a series, we explore an important organizational pattern - the centralized platform infrastructure repository.

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect